The Transfer Pricing Law Review: United Kingdom

 The UK government launched a consultation in 2016 on whether a secondary adjustment rule should be introduced and how that rule would be designed.
 These proposals have not been taken forward, though no response to the consultation has ever been published.

-HMRC may impose penalties if an incorrect return is made and a taxpayer has been careless in establishing an arm's-length basis for the return; or a taxpayer does not maintain adequate records.27 Penalties may also apply where a taxpayer fails to comply with information requests made by HMRC in the conduct of an enquiry.28
+HMRC may impose penalties if an incorrect return is made and a taxpayer has been careless in establishing an arm's-length basis for the return, or if a taxpayer does not maintain adequate records.27 Penalties may also apply where a taxpayer fails to comply with information requests made by HMRC in the conduct of an enquiry.28

 Tax-geared penalties apply for inaccuracies in tax returns and documents submitted to HMRC.
 This means that they are calculated as a percentage of the tax that is due.
-The percentage will depend on a number of factors, including, among others, whether the underlying behaviour that gave rise to the inaccuracy was careless, deliberate, or deliberate and concealed; whether the disclosure was prompted or unprompted; and the quality of disclosure.
+The percentage will depend on a number of factors, including whether the underlying behaviour that gave rise to the inaccuracy was careless, deliberate, or deliberate and concealed; whether the disclosure was prompted or unprompted; and the quality of disclosure.

 Given that transfer pricing is more of an art than a science and identifying an arm's-length price is a matter of judgement, it can be difficult to determine what is meant by 'careless' in a transfer pricing context.
 While each case must be judged on its own merits and facts, HMRC provide some examples in its guidance on how it interprets these concepts.
 For example, where HMRC are satisfied that the taxpayer has made an honest and reasonable attempt to comply with the arm's-length principle, no penalty should apply.29